TDeagan/pyEKGduino/README.md

 # pyEKGduino
-Arduino EKG shield to Python GUI EKG (QT, QTc, etc.) measurement
+Arduino EKG shield to Python GUI EKG/ECG (QT, QTc, etc.) measurement

 I thought I'd share the app I've been working up to determine QTc as captured by the Olimex EKG/EMG Shield.
 I have shamelessly assembled this from pieces and parts of pubic domain code.
 If you see something of yours, Thank You!!